PatternAgents/TinySoc/README.md

 or solder wires directly on to the board for embedded applications.
 PatternAgents TinySoc gives you several analog and digital channels that you can program.

 Uses:

 2 Channel analog audio mixer

 2 Channel analog audio filter

+USB to UART adaptor

+USB to SPI adaptor

-USB to UART/I2C/SPI converter
+USB to I2C adaptor

 USB data acquisition

-You can read more about the PSoC1 Integrated Circuit used here : http://www.cypress.com/?id=177
+You can read more about the PSoC1 Integrated Circuit used here :

+http://www.cypress.com/?id=177

 Licensing CC v3.0 Share-Alike (http://creativecommons.org/licenses/by-sa/3.0/)